Pylons/pyramid/docs/quick_tour.rst

 Application running with ``pserve``
 ===================================

-Prior to scaffolds, our project mixed a number of operational details into our code.
+Prior to the cookiecutter, our project mixed a number of operational details into our code.
 Why should my main code care which HTTP server I want and what port number to run on?